WorldBrain/direct-linking-backend/README.md

 $ npm run devmon -- --dev create-annotation:id=my-custom-annotation-id,url='https://my-custom-url/'
 ```

-If have tmux installed, you can execute ./dev.sh which creates one tmux session (dl_prepare) for the TypeScript compiler, and one (dl_devmon) with the devmon command prepared that you can customize and run.
+If have tmux and nvm (with Node.js 6) installed, you can execute ./dev.sh which creates one tmux session (dl_prepare) for the TypeScript compiler, and one (dl_devmon) with the devmon command prepared that you can customize and run.

 ## Architecture